Registered Retirement Savings Plan (RRSP)

-The TFSA is a relatively new investment vehicle where the investments held within the plan can grow tax free.
+The Tax Free Savings Account (TFSA) is a relatively new investment vehicle whereby the investments held within the plan can grow tax free.
 In a non-registered investment account, investors are subject to taxes on interest income, dividend income, and capital gains.
 How is the TFSA different than an RRSP?
-Well, the RRSP allows individuals to defer income taxes until retirement; whereas capital gains and income provided by the TFSA is exempt from any taxes; however contributions made to the TFSA are not tax deductible.
-The TFSA was established in 2009 and allows for annual contributions of $5,500 and that amount can be carried forward if it was not used for the previous year.
-An individual who was 18 years of age or older in 2009 can contribute $20,000 to a TFSA in 2012 if the individual has not contributed to the account previously.
+The RRSP allows individuals to defer income taxes until retirement; whereas capital gains and income provided by the TFSA are exempt from any taxes; however, unlike the RRSP, contributions made to the TFSA are not tax deductible.
+The TFSA was established in 2009 and allows for annual contributions of $6,000.
+That amount can be carried forward if it was not used for the previous year.
 If an individual contributes $5000 annually and the investment grows at a rate of 5%, the value of the TFSA would be $238,635.49 after 25 years.
 The TFSA is a tax-efficient way of building wealth for the future.

 Other Available Account Types: